 Use a Muddler

 Making mojitos?
-A muddler is the key to flavoring cocktails with natural flavors such as mint.
-It’s great for muddling fruits, bitters, vegetables, orange or lemon peels, herbs, or even sugar.
+A muddler is the key to flavoring cocktails with natural flavors such as mint or fruits.
 A wooden muddler is inexpensive and will last a lifetime.
 I’ve tried wooden spoons, knives (really bad idea), and other random kitchen utensils (whisk handle?!?).
 None seem to quite extract all of the necessary juices and flavors from any given garnish as well as a muddler.

 Freeze Your Glasses

-This is an easy one.
 Keep your drinks cooler for longer by keeping cocktail glasses in the freezer.
-At a minimum, I’ll throw a few glasses in the freezer for 10 to 15 minutes before serving.
+At a minimum, I’ll throw a few coupe glasses in the freezer for 10 to 15 minutes before serving up a martini.
 This will keep your drinks colder for longer.
 Also, you’ll look like you really know what you’re doing.